tjvantoll/www.tjvantoll.com/_posts/2025-03-17-vibecoding.md

 There are a lot of tools that allow you to vibecode ([Cursor](https://www.cursor.com/), [Windsurf](https://codeium.com/windsurf), [GitHub Copilot](https://github.com/features/copilot), [Bolt](https://bolt.new/), [Replit](https://replit.com/), [V0](https://v0.dev/), etc).
 I experimented with most of these tools but ended up sticking with Cursor because it’s a Visual Studio Code-based text editor (so I can still see code in a familiar environment when I need to), and because they have excellent tooling for AI agents to control a whole project.
 For example, I love that they have a [Yolo mode](https://docs.cursor.com/context/model-context-protocol#yolo-mode) that allows their agent to run automatically without approval.

+Honestly though, all these tools are more similar than they are different.
+They all provide a chat panel that is the primary way you interact with their AI agent, and they all use the same underlying LLMs under the hood (typically Claude Sonnet 3.5 or 3.7).

-Once I got everything set up I wanted to start by building something fun, so I asked Cursor’s agent to build me an open-world racing game where I could drive around and interact with AI cars.
+Once I got Cursor downloaded and installed I wanted to start by building something fun, so I asked Cursor’s agent to build me an open-world racing game where I could drive around and interact with AI cars.
 I was stunned at what it built.

 <img alt="An open-world racing game I built with Cursor" src="/images/posts/2025-03-17/open-world-racing.png" class="plain" />

 My “Open World Driving Game” isn’t perfect—the cars look a bit odd, there are trees in the roads, and so on—but the game works; the game runs in the browser, and the AI even built a freakin’ minimap (that works amazingly) without me asking.

 I’m capable of building an open-world racing game like this on my own, but only with a lot of time and research.
-Building something like this would easily take me several days.
+Building something like this would easily take me several days and maybe several weeks.

 Yet, suddenly I was able to say things like “add a command that lets the cars jump” or “add buildings to the world”, and instead of having to take an hour or two to code that myself, I could see those features implemented in 1–2 minutes.
 I was able to be creative in ways I never was before.